 The brand also offers a free consultation on their website with an esthetician who can recommend a routine based on your skin concerns.
 After taking the consultation myself, I expected to receive an automated email proposing a new lineup of all Fig.1 products.
 Instead, I got a personalized message from an esthetician who recommended a few items and gave me application tips and suggestions for my current routine featuring products from other brands.

 Even though the brand encourages customers to mix and match its products with other favorites in their vanity, I decided to test the line using only Fig.1 for a week to get the full experience.
 And while I can’t say my skin drastically improved (it was only a week, after all), I can say that the proof of the founder’s rigorous standards is in the pudding.

 Each formula feels super luxurious on the skin (and like they cost way more than their actual under-$40 price points).
 The Ceramide Seal Moisturizer ($28) does exactly what I want my moisturizer to do: hydrate and sink in immediately, so I can layer my makeup on top without any pilling.
-The RP Repair Eye Cream ($28) is thick and velvety enough to make me an eye cream convert, and the Retinol Renewal Cream No. 1 ($38) didn’t irritate my sensitive skin at all.
+The Eye Cream ($28) is thick and velvety enough to make me an eye cream convert, and the Night Cream ($38) didn’t irritate my sensitive skin at all.